 The primary goal of the Maine Department of Health and Human Services (DHHS) is to promote the health and well-being of vulnerable Maine citizens in need of care and assistance.
-The Maine Background Check Center (MBCC) provides a mechanism for providers of long-term care, childcare, and home or community-based services to conduct efficient, effective, economical, and comprehensive background checks on their applicants and employees who have direct access to the vulnerable citizens in their care – including children, the elderly and disabled individuals.
+The Maine Background Check Center (MBCC) provides a mechanism for providers of long-term care, residential care, and home or community-based services to conduct efficient, effective, economical, and comprehensive background checks on their applicants and employees who have direct access to the vulnerable citizens in their care – including the elderly and disabled individuals.

 Direct access employees are essential to the care and support of vulnerable Maine citizens in a variety of licensed and unlicensed facilities, homes, programs, and centers throughout Maine.
 The majority of these workers are dedicated to the care and safety of the individuals they serve.
 However, because direct access employees have close, lengthy, and often unsupervised access to vulnerable people or their property, screening of these workers is very important.